-Funeral grant: The deceased met the contribution requirements for an old-age or disability pension, had at least six months of contributions in the 12 months before death, or had paid contributions in the amount of the benefit (up to EC\$1,750).
+Funeral grant: The deceased met the contribution requirements for an old-age or disability pension at the time of death, had at least six months of contributions in the 12 months before death, or had paid contributions in the amount of the benefit (up to EC\$1,750).
 Paid to the person who pays for the funeral on the death of the deceased or his or her spouse or dependent child.